deeploy-ml/imdb/README.md

 # IMDB text classification CNN

+This commit is created for e2e testing purposes.

 > This example demonstrates the use of Convolution1D for text classification.
 Gets to 0.89 test accuracy after 2 epochs.
 90s/epoch on Intel i5 2.4Ghz CPU.
 17s/epoch on NVIDEA GTX 1050 GPU.

 Example request: